 How to Apply

 If you have questions regarding the application or applying for our program, please refer to the information below and our Frequently Asked Questions page.
-You may also contact our Graduate Affairs Officer.
+You may also contact our Graduate Program Coordinator.

 We require academic records for each college-level institution you have attended.
 You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.
 See Submitting Your Transcripts for more details.
 (Current or former UC Davis students do not need to order UC Davis transcripts with the exception of any UC Davis Extension coursework.)

 - Official GRE General Test scores (we do not require the Subject Test)